department-for-transport/dftlab-yolo-vehiclecounting/README.md

-#

-# YOLOv2 in Keras and Applications - Counting vehicles from aerial/satellite imagery
+#DfT Lab  - Counting Vehicles from satellite/aerial imagery/video

 This repo contains the implementation of YOLOv2 in Keras with Tensorflow backend.
 It supports training YOLOv2 network with various backends such as MobileNet and InceptionV3.
+Thanks to Experiancor's excellent implementation, the original repo is here https://github.com/experiencor/keras-yolo2

+Links to our training set and trained weights are below.

 ## Usage for python code